steventran619/formula-finder/README.md

 #### Why are you using AOL Email?

-As of June 2022, G-Mail removed the "less secure" mail settings now making python's SMTLIB incompatible (or more challenging).
+As of June 2022, G-Mail removed the "less secure" mail settings now making python's SMTPLIB incompatible (or more challenging).
 Went with AOL for the nostalgia and wide range of available email addresses.

 #### Will you be re-working Kroger, Walmart, and Sams Club?